 You don’t need to sing on key to feel the benefits of singing.
-Research suggest that singing with someone or in a group bonds people together.
+Research suggests that singing with someone or in a group bonds people together.
 Studies also say that singing alone is good for your brain too.

 Whether you’re in the car, a professional or singing in a choir/group, singing benefits your mood and brain.

-Here ‘s what singing does and why it’s good to join in with others.
+Here‘s what singing does and why it’s good to join in with others.

 How Your Brain Reacts to Singing